tc39/proposal-module-expressions/README.md

 ## Problem space

-The lack of inline modules in JavaScript has severely inhibited the adoption of certain APIs that rely on modules.
-The requirement to have code in separate files is not only an often-cited major DX hurdle, but is especially hard in the era of bundlers whose main purpose it is to put as much as possible into one file.
+Any API with a requirement to have code in separate file has been struggling to see adoption (see Web Workers or CSS Painting API as an example), _even when there are significant benefits to using them_.
+Forcing developers to put code into separate files is not only an [often-cited major DX hurdle][separate files], but is especially hard in the era of bundlers whose main purpose it is to put as much as possible into one file.

+Any library that wants to make use of one of these APIs faces yet another additional challenge.
+If you published yoru library to npm and a user wants to use it via a CDN like [unpkg.com], the separate file is now being sourced from a different origin.
+Even with correct CORS headers, the origin will remain different, which affect how paths and as a result secondary resources will be resolved, if at all.

-As a result, folks who want to use these APIs often resort to workarounds that can have negative performance implications or bring other limitations and problems.
+As a result, folks who want to use these APIs often resort to workarounds.
+These can have negative implications for performance, security or introduce other limitations.
+A few specific examples:

-- Workers (and Worklets!) are often cited to be unergonomic because of the need of a separate file.
-Both Houdini and classic Web Workers can benefit greatly from inline modules.
+- Workers are often cited to be unergonomic because of the need of a separate file.
+As a result people avoid them altogether and prefer sacrificing main thread responsiveness over the complexity of moving long-running work to a worker.
+- Libraries that abstract workers to create more ergonomic APIs often resort to stringification and blobification, which brings all kinds of problems with CSP (stringification relies on `eval`) and paths (data URLs and blob URLs are considered to be on a different host).
+- CSS Painting API (and any Worklet for that matter) face a similar fate where developers will either resort to workarounds like above or need [extensive per-Bundler guidance][houdini bundler guidance] on how to use the APIs correctly in a modern setup, likely resulting in less adoption.

-- JavaScript cannot represent a “task” in a way that can be shared across agents, short of stringification.
-- [Attempts][scheduler api] at building a scheduler for the web (á la GCD) have been constrained to the main thread due JS’s current inability to share code across realm boundaries.
+There is also the long-standing problem that JavaScript cannot represent a “task” in a way that can be shared across realms with having to deal with _at least_ one of the above problems.
+This has prevented any [attempt][scheduler api] at building a scheduler for the web (á la GCD) to go beyond the main thread, which is one of the main ergonomic benefits of schedulers.

+Module blocks aims to significantly improve the situation with the introduction of one, minimally invasive addition to the language and its integration into the HTML standard.

 ## High-level